koito19960406/road_shoulder_gan/README.md

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

-`road_shoulder_gan/` contains the entire original repo and Koichi's SSD contents.
+`archive/` folder where previous code or code not being used is stored `road_shoulder_gan/` contains the entire original repo and Koichi's SSD contents.
 `docs/` documentation from cookiecutter
 `src/` is the original code from the ISM.